 The work order information you can see in the list:

-Readiness: If the data is available, the status indicator represents the readiness of the work order, defined by the readiness rules which is configurable.
+The Readiness: If the data is available, the status indicator represents the readiness of the work order, defined by the readiness rules, which are configurable..

-Material readiness: This allows you to see the material status of the work order, if the data is available.
+The Material readiness: This lets you see the material status of the work order, if the data is available.

 Hover over the heart icon to see further details.